b4ke/overstanding/README.md

 https://twitter.com/methane
 **I left it up on one of my browser sessions for intelligence monitoring yesterday, maybe you will get a brief about it today**

+THE JUDGE IS not RELEASING FLYNN because HE IS BLACK, and THAT IS HOW OBAMA TAUGHT THEM TO CONTROL ME